SnafetsTheOne/SSI.Extensions.Logging.TracesOnError/README.md

 # Snafets.Extensions.Logging.TracesOnError

-provides functionality to write all traces into a single message when an error occurs.
+provides functionality to write all scoped logs into a single message when an error occurs.

 ## Motivation